What’s the difference between gelato and ice cream?

 4 Gelato has a very smooth texture: smoother than ice cream

 5 Our Gelato has less added sugar: the milk that the Lacock herd produces is very sweet and so we have reduced the amount of added sugar

 6 Our Gelato is made in small batches using special Italian gelato machines: most ice cream is made in large quantities in a factory situation using a continuous flow technique

-All these differences give gelato a dense, milky texture that is less fatty than the traditional American-style ice creams.
-Gelato has a more intense flavour than ice cream, since it has less cold fat coating the tongue, so flavours come through quickly and then melt away leaving a clean mouth.
+All these differences give gelato a dense, milky texture that’s less creamy than the fat-heavy American-style ice creams.
+Gelato has a more intense flavour than ice cream, since it has less cold fat that coats the tongue and gets in the way of tasting things, so flavours come through directly and quickly, then melt away leaving a clean mouth.